 Buses

-Relying on bus transport is not wise anywhere in the Azores.
-While São Miguel has a dense network of intercity bus lines, most of them run only 3-4 times a day.
+Relying on bus services is not wise anywhere in the Azores.
+São Miguel has a dense network of intercity bus routes, but most of them run only 3-4 times a day.
 The only exceptions are the connection between Ponta Delgada and Ribeira Grande, which runs about once an hour, and the trip from Ponta Delgada to Vila Franca do Campo or Mosteiros.

 Tickets are always payable with the driver and vary according to the distance travelled from 1,50 eur to 6 eur.

-• Auto Viação Micaelense - West of the island - 2013 timetable
+• Auto Viação Micaelense - west of the island

-All stops are always on signal.
-You must press the "stop" button before getting off the bus, you must always wave before boarding.
-The problem is that the stops are often not signposted at all and when they are, it is just a sign informing you that there is a stop.
+All stops are always on a sign.
+You must press the "stop" button before getting off the bus, and you must always wave to the bus before boarding.
+The problem is that the stops are often not signposted at all and when they are, it's just a sign informing you that there is a stop.
 You will not find information about timetables or line numbers practically anywhere, not even at the main stops.

-The location of the stops is displayed quite reliably by maps.cz, while Google Maps even adds information about the line number and departure time, which is based on outdated timetables and therefore may not always be accurate.
+Maps.com shows the location of the stops fairly reliably, while Google Maps even adds information about the line number and departure time, but this is based on out-of-date timetables and therefore may not always be accurate.

 Even in Ponta Delgada, where the largest number of lines depart, you won't find a central bus station with an information office or ticket office.
-The buses here stop at the main bus stop near the square (location on google.com/maps), but information on the spot is generally zero.
+The buses here stop at the main bus stop near the square (location on google.com/maps), but information on the spot is mostly nil.

 Where can I get to without a car?